 - Basic protection – This is the insulation of live parts preventing the user coming into contact with them

-Let’s take a typical 2-way split consumer unit for example (Click here to find out more about different types of consumer unit)
+Below is a typical 2-way split consumer unit (click here to find out more about different types of consumer unit).

-Basic protection is provided by the cover of the consumer unit and the busbar cover inside, these prevent you from coming into contact with the live parts inside.
+Basic protection is provided by the cover of the consumer unit and the busbar cover, these prevent you from coming into contact with the live parts inside.

-In your consumer unit there will be a circuit breaker for each of the circuits in your property which provides fault protection, these will protect your circuits from:
+In your consumer unit there will be a circuit breaker for each of the circuits in your property, providing fault protection.
+These will protect your circuits from;

-- Overload e.g. plugging to many things into an extension lead or a socket adaptor
+- Overload e.g. plugging too many things into an extension lead or a socket adaptor

 - Short circuit current e.g. a leak in your bathroom spreads to the lights in the room below, water comes into contact with the line and neutral conductors at the same time